IanSkinner1982/IanSkinner1982/README.md

 Hi!
 I'm Ian.

 You can usually find me making software for the Commodore 64 or playing on my DSi.
-I'm a moderator on [a Commodore server](https://discord.gg/8Dy2h4vHzY) on Discord and a  member of [@NCX-Programming](https://github.com/NCX-Programming/).
+I'm a moderator for a [Commodore server](https://discord.gg/8Dy2h4vHzY) on Discord and a  member of [@NCX-Programming](https://github.com/NCX-Programming/).
 (I write the news and readmes.)
 If you want to see what I'm currently working on, look [here](https://github.com/IanSkinner1982/Cookie-Clicker-C64).
 Also feel free to check out my [Discord server](https://discord.gg/kJac2ty).